There are 2 kinds of uncontested divorce:

-In such cases publication in a newspaper will be require to give notice to the other side that a divorce action has commenced against him.
+In such cases publication in a newspaper or giving the divorce notice to your by electronic means such as email, WeChat or Facebook message will be required to give notice to the other side that a divorce action has commenced against him.
 The costs of the newspaper publication alone will be about $1,500 unless special circumstances exist, and the newspaper company agrees to give you a discount.

 Generally speaking, one or both parties must reside in New York state for a certain period of time before a New York court will allow the divorce case to proceed.

 This residency requirement can be satisfied by either one of these methods: